 This curve-fitting work looks at an entity’s published data regarding cases and deaths (China, the Rest of the World and other individual countries were some important entities that Michael has analysed) and attempts to fit a postulated mathematical function to the data, first to enable a good fit, and then for projections into the future to be made.

-The model solves those differential equations representing such assumed relationships (through the infective behaviour of the virus) between “compartments” of people, including, but not necessarily limited to Susceptible (so far unaffected), Infected and Recovered people in the overall population.
+The model solves the differential equations that represent an assumed relationship between “compartments” of people, including, but not necessarily limited to Susceptible (so far unaffected), Infected and Recovered people in the overall population.

-There are many variations and extensions of the SIR model, such as SEIR models, allowing for an Exposed but not Infected phase, and SEIRS models, adding a loss of immunity to Recovered people, returning them eventually to the Susceptible compartment.
-I discussed some of these options in one of my first articles on SIR modelling, and then later on in the derivation of the SIR model, mentioning a reference to learn more.
+SEIR models allow for an Exposed but not Infected phase, and SEIRS models add a loss of immunity to Recovered people, returning them eventually to the Susceptible compartment.
+There are many such options – I discussed some in one of my first articles on SIR modelling, and then later on in the derivation of the SIR model, mentioning a reference to learn more.

 Although, as Michael has said, the slowing of growth of SARS-CoV-2 might be because it finds it hard to locate further victims, I should have thought that this was already described in the Differential Equations for SIR related models, and that the compartment links in the model (should) take into account the effect of, for example, social distancing (via the effectiveness % parameter in my model).
 I will look at this further.